How To Grow Sweet Peppers From Seeds

 However, if your region has a short growing season or cool soil temperatures, starting seeds indoors 6-8 weeks before the last frost date can give them a head start.

-Also Read: Backyard Oasis
+Also Read: Backyard Design Ideas For Kids

 When sowing, plant seeds at a depth of ¼ inch and maintain a soil temperature between 75°F and 85°F for ideal germination.